jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 As in previous examples, the controller JavaScript, [rating.delete.js](https://github.com/jpotts/alfresco-developer-series/blob/master/webscripts/webscripts-tutorial/webscripts-tutorial-platform-jar/src/main/resources/alfresco/extension/templates/webscripts/com/someco/ratings/rating.delete.js), reads and checks the arguments then calls a function.
-In this case it is the `deleteRatings()` function that already exists in the rating.js file packaged in the behavior-tutorial-repo project.
+In this case it is the `deleteRatings()` function that already exists in the rating.js file packaged in the behavior-tutorial project in the behavior-tutorial-platform-jar module.
 The body of the function is:

     function deleteRatings(curNode) {
         // check the parent to make sure it has the right aspect